The early weeks of pregnancy are fragile—and confusing. Here, the answers to your questions.

 You’re in luck.
-In addition to standard hospital-based childbirth-education classes, a world of choices awaits you—whether you want a tried-and-true approach, the latest tools and techniques or a complete mind/body transformation.
+In addition to hospital-based childbirth-education classes, a host of options awaits you—whether you want a tried-and-true approach, the latest tools and techniques or a complete mind-body transformation.
 Here, a guide to finding a happy fit.

-Perhaps the best-known program belongs to Lamaze International.
-Popularized in the 1970s, the Lamaze method is nearly synonymous with childbirth education (witness the frequent lampooning of Lamaze-style breathing techniques in TV and movie depictions of childbirth).
-This may add up to great brand recognition but a sketchy overall picture of Lamaze and its teachings.
+Relax and breathe> Perhaps the best-known program belongs to Lamaze International.
+Popularized in the 1970s, the Lamaze method is nearly synonymous with childbirth education—witness the frequent lampooning of Lamaze-style breathing techniques in television and movie depictions of childbirth.

-The elaborate breathing techniques that French physician Fernand Lamaze introduced in the 1950s to take a laboring woman’s mind off her pain are still part of Lamaze, but this method is about more than giving labor the old hee-hee-hoo.
-Lamaze has always been instrumental in promoting a woman’s innate ability to give birth without unnecessary medical intervention and her right to be an active participant in her baby’s birth.
-Though these ideas no longer seem revolutionary, they are still among the best reasons to take a childbirth-education class.
+The elaborate breathing exercises introduced by the Lamaze program to take a laboring woman’s mind off her pain still exist today, but this method is about more than giving labor the old hee-hee-hoo.
+Lamaze is instrumental in promoting a woman’s ability to give birth without unnecessary medical intervention and her right to be an active participant in her baby’s birth.
+Though these ideas may no longer seem revolutionary today, they are still among the best reasons to take a childbirth-education class.

 So what’s modern Lamaze like?
 Typical courses run 12 hours or more over six weeks and offer a mix of basic information and in-class exercises.
-“We spend time learning to communicate.
-We talk about the effects of [anesthesia and other medical interventions] in labor so that women can make informed decisions,” says Teri Shilling, M.S., L.C.C.E., a Lamaze instructor in Gunnison, Colo.
+“We spend time learning to communicate, and we talk about the effects of anesthesia and other medical interventions in labor so women can make informed decisions,” says Teri Shilling, M.S., L.C.C.E., a Lamaze instructor in the Fresno, Calif., area.
 Lamaze is not dogmatic about avoiding medications and procedures.
-But, says Shilling: “We believe all women can get through labor without drugs, and we teach them tools that can make this happen: positioning, conditioning, confidence-building and a variety of active-relaxation methods, [such as] sitting on a birthing ball or dancing slowly with their partner.”
+But, says Shilling, “We believe all women can get through labor without drugs, and we give them tools that can make this happen: positioning, conditioning, confidence-building and a variety of active-relaxation methods, such as sitting on a birthing ball or dancing slowly with their partner.”

-Bradley is not for the lightly committed.
-Typical courses run 30 hours over 12 weeks.
-Students learn the benefits of prenatal nutrition and fitness, as well as muscle awareness and relaxation techniques for labor.
-Husbands take an active role, coaching their partners through everything from preparatory pelvic tilts to final-stage pushing.
-Parents become vigorous advocates for having a drug-free, intervention-free delivery.
+Bradley is not for the lightly committed: Typical courses run 30 hours over 12 weeks.
+Students learn the benefits of prenatal nutrition and fitness, as well as muscle awareness and relaxation techniques.
+Partners take an active role, coaching the woman through everything from preparatory pelvic tilts to final-stage pushing.
+Parents become vigorous advocates for a drug-free, intervention-free delivery.